Posts I owe your Request | HTTP Request Smuggling leads to Full Accounts takeover

 HTTP request smuggling is an attack in which an attacker interferes with the processing of a sequence of HTTP requests that a web application receives from one or more users.
 Vulnerabilities related to HTTP request smuggling are often critical, allowing an attacker to bypass security measures, gain unauthorized access to sensitive data, and directly compromise the information of other users of the application.

-I am not going to cover it here because Portswigger did really good job at explaining this with practical Labs.
+I am not going to cover it here because Portswigger did a really good job at explaining this with practical Labs.

 https://portswigger.net/web-security/request-smuggling